 There are other limitations of non-invasive PGT-A. Unlike standard PGT-A, only embryos created using ICSI are suitable for assessment and these are known to have inferior outcomes compared to standard IVF.
-Currently ICSI is recommended only if there is risk of failed fertilisation with standard insemination, or where there is severe male factor infertility.
+Currently, ICSI is recommended only if there is a risk of failed fertilisation with standard insemination, or where there is severe male factor infertility.

 Other challenges for non-invasive PGT-A include:

-Well-designed studies are required to determine how accurately cell free DNA represents the genetic constitution of the whole embryo and to evaluate the clinical efficacy of these methods on pregnancy outcomes.
+Well-designed studies are required to determine how accurately cell-free DNA represents the genetic constitution of the whole embryo and to evaluate the clinical efficacy of these methods on pregnancy outcomes.
 Flinders Fertility in conjunction with PerkinElmer is currently involved in one such study.

 Until we have robust evidence for the efficacy and safety of non-invasive PGT-A, standard trophectoderm biopsy for PGT-A remains the optimal method for obtaining embryo-derived DNA for PGT-A.